Zoejordan012/MIST4610-group4-project1/README.md

 ## This query retrieves the first name, last name, position, and team name of players who belong to the team with the most wins.
 This would be important for the NFL because it helps identify key players on the most successful team.
 Analysts and managers could use this information to study what makes the team successful, whether it be player performance, coaching strategies, or team composition.
 It could also be useful for marketing and promotional efforts because the league might want to highlight these top-performing players in advertising, media coverage, or award considerations.

-# 6 Find players in a specific team
+# Query  6 Find players in a specific team
 ![Screenshot](Screen%20Shot%202025-03-14%20at%206.38.28%20PM.png)

 ## This query selects the name and position of players from a specific team.
 You can adjust which team you are looking at by changing the team id number.
 Having the ability to quickly generate a list of players in a specific team can be very valuable to NFL managers.
 This is critical to roster management, helping managers decide which adjustments need to be made to rosters.
 This is also important for recruitment, teams can see which positions they need more players for as well as other teams can use this data for negotiations for potential trades.

-# 7 Get head coach of each team
+# Query  7 Get head coach of each team
 ![Screenshot](Screen%20Shot%202025-03-14%20at%206.39.00%20PM.png)